 NFC integrated smart cards can be used for fast payments at grocery shops, parking tickets, adding shopping points, redeem coupons with just a single tap of the card.
-All the major banks around the globe offers smart cards with NFC chips integrated.
+All the major banks around the globe offer smart cards with NFC chips integrated.

-2. E-wallet (payment using smart phone)
+2. E-wallet (payment using a smartphone)

 3. Smart Ticketing

-Customers will be able to access a reserved area or activate tickets by just tapping NFC tags located at assigned location.
+Customers will be able to access a reserved area or activate tickets by just tapping NFC tags located at the assigned location.
 More information can be found by just scanning the smart tag.

 4. Medicine and Healthcare

 NFC integrated system can be used in medicine and healthcare activities.
 NFC offers greater accuracy and convenience in prescribing medicine, easier check-in, payments, checking the status of patients, and tracking records by embedding NFC tags to patient charts.